The FilterScan scans for yeast on a membrane filter, providing quality assurance data faster than any other method.

 Examples of the HoloScan software operation are shown here:

 The large circle represents the filter, and each square represents one field of view image of the filter being scanned.
 The green squares represent the images already collected, and the white are yet to be scanned.
+You can see locations of yeast and suspected yeast detected on the filter.

 Results from the automated classification of the particles detected on the filter.
 Yeast cells were accurately detected by our custom image classifier.